AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 without extensions magento/adobe-stock-integration
 ```

-### Import source code to specific repository {#import}
+### Import source code to specific repository

 The import command provides the ability to copy a contributor's code or pull request into an internal fork.
 The internal team can then proceed with additional fixes or delivery.

-**Command:** To import code or a pull request, a member of the Magento team controlling the pull request enters the following command:
+**Command:** To import code or a pull request, a member of the Adobe team controlling the pull request enters the following command:

 ```text
 @magento import {code|pr} to {organizationName}/{repositoryName}